 Dean spent two weeks in the NI/ICU of the New Jersey hospital where he was born.
 While there, doctors ruled out each of the genetic syndromes that are sometimes associated with thumb hypoplasia.
 “He was perfect.
 Everything was fine except for his thumb,” remembers Debbie.

 Relieved that their son didn’t have a serious disorder, Debbie and Andrew turned their attention to his thumb.
 None of the doctors at their local hospital had experience with thumb hypoplasia, so Debbie and Andrew did some research.
-They learned about Benjamin Chang, MD, FACS, an attending surgeon in the Divisions of Plastic and Reconstructive Surgery and Orthopaedics at Children’s Hospital of Philadelphia (CHOP).
+They learned about Benjamin Chang, MD, FACS, an attending surgeon in the Divisions of Plastic, Reconstructive and Oral Surgery and Orthopaedics at Children’s Hospital of Philadelphia (CHOP).
 Dr. Chang, Co-director of the Hand Transplantation Program at CHOP, has special expertise treating hand and upper extremity conditions.

 Dean was 3 months old when he and his parents made the trip to CHOP from their northern New Jersey home.
 Dr. Chang examined Dean and explained there are five types of thumb hypoplasia, ranging from a thumb that is slightly smaller than normal, to an entirely absent thumb.
 Dean had the fourth type, in which his thumb was completely non-functional because it lacked boney support.